OpenNebula/website/content/quick_start/try_opennebula/opennebula_on-prem_with_minione/deploy_opennebula_onprem_with_minione.md

 Log in as root with password `opennebula`.

 Congratulations!
 You've installed an OpenNebula Front-end with a KVM hypervisor and virtual network, then deployed a Virtual Machine.

-You can now further explore your OpenNebula system -- for example, by downloading more VMs and appliances from the [OpenNebula Marketplace](https://marketplace.opennebula.io/) and deploying them to your new cloud.
+To explore the resources in the environment you've just created, see [Validate the miniONE Environment]({{% relref "validate_the_minione_environment" %}}) --- where additionally you can learn how to quickly download virtual appliances from the [OpenNebula Marketplace](https://marketplace.opennebula.io/) and deploy them to your new cloud.